This post may contain affiliate links. Please see my disclosure policy for more details.

 LAKE ST CLAIR & CRADLE MOUNTAIN TOURS & ACTIVITIES:

-Cradle Mountain: Dove Lake Circuit Walk: From Cradle Mountain, join a small group on this guided walk to see ancient Glacier rock, majestic Ballroom rainforest and the western shore of Dove Lake.
+- Cradle Mountain: Dove Lake Circuit Walk (from $245): From Cradle Mountain, join a small group on this guided walk to see ancient Glacier rock, majestic Ballroom rainforest and the western shore of Dove Lake.

 LAKE ST CLAIR ACCOMMODATION: